cellml/libcellml/docs/tutorials/tutorial1/tutorial1_cpp.rst

     **2.b** Find out the number of :code:`Component` items in the model, and print it to the terminal.

 Items like components and units (and later, variables) which are stored in sets can be accessed by their index as well as by their name.
-At this stage, we don't *know* the name of the components, so we'll have to use their index to access them for printing to the terminal.
+At this stage, we don't *know* the name of the components, so we'll have to use their indices to access them for printing to the terminal.
-The indices begin from :code:`0`.
+The indices start at :code:`0`.

 Each :code:`Component` itself (or later, :code:`Units` or :code:`Variable`) is retrieved from its parent item as a pointer (that is, a :code:`ComponentPtr` type) using the same idiom as the names and ids: